HCS HB 3051 -- THE ESTABLISHMENT OF THE MISSOURI MOTOR VEHICLE COMMISSION

 The Department and the Commission must collaborate to ensure proper administration to promote compliance with laws, ordinances, rules, and regulations relating to the conduct of specified dealers and auctions and jointly manage and utilize the funds of the Commission and motor vehicle and driver license system for the purpose of dealer licensing, which must include, but not be limited to, activities related to compliance, investigations, and dealer licensing operations.

-The Commission will have nine members, with not more than five from the same political party.
-Membership is further specified in the bill.
-The Commission must elect a chair and a secretary for one-year terms, with meetings held at least quarterly A quorum of five members must be present to conduct business.
-Members will receive no salary or other compensation except their necessary and actual travel and related expenses to perform their duties.
+Members must be U.S. citizens and residents of this State.
+Terms for each member will be four years, except for initial appointments, as specified in the bill.
+The Commission must elect a chair and a secretary for one-year terms, with meetings held at least quarterly.
+Special meetings may be called by the chair upon adequate notice provided by the executive director.
+A quorum of five members must be present to conduct business.
+Members must not receive a salary or other compensation except their necessary and actual travel and related expenses to perform their duties.

 The annual salary of the executive director must be set according to the State uniform classification system and must not be lower than range G14 as defined by that system.

-The Commission will have the authority to mitigate complaints, hold hearings, arbitrate any disputes involving dealers, and assess punitive fines and damages which must be deposited into the Motor Vehicle Commission Fund.
+The Commission will have the authority to mitigate complaints and hold hearings concerning disputes involving any holder of a license issued under Sections 301.550 to 301.580, RSMo.
+The Commission will also have the authority to assess fees as provided by current law, which must be deposited into the Motor Vehicle Commission Fund.

 Currently, the sale of six or more vessels or vessel trailers or both are required as evidence that a person is eligible to be licensed as a boat dealer, and the sale of six or more trailers is required as evidence that a person is eligible to be registered as a trailer dealer.
 This bill increases the requirements from six to eight, which matches the requirement to be licensed as a motor vehicle dealer